Occlusion-Aware 3D Hand-Object Pose Estimation with Masked AutoEncoders: Conclusion

 We introduced HOMAE, an occlusion-aware framework for 3D hand-object pose estimation from a single-view RGB image.
 By leveraging a target-focused masking strategy within masked autoencoders, our method enables context-aware feature learning and structural reasoning under occlusions.
 The integration of multi-scale SDF predictions with explicit point cloud representations further enhances geometric understanding, facilitating accurate and robust hand-object pose estimation.
 Our approach demonstrates strong generalization across complex interaction scenarios, as evidenced by state-of-the-art results on DexYCB and HO3Dv2.

 \textbf{Limitations and Future Work.} Although HOMAE demonstrates strong performance on benchmark datasets, its robustness decreases under extreme occlusion conditions.
 When both the hand and object are completely obscured, the model lacks sufficient contextual cues to support accurate pose estimation.
 Future work could investigate the temporal cues or multi-view fusion techniques to further enhance the robustness and accuracy in extreme occlusion scenes.
+In addition, we plan to investigate lightweight model architectures and deployment strategies for mobile or AR/VR devices, which would enable real-time inference and broaden practical applicability.